johnyoakum/DynamicApplicationSelector/README.md

 # DynamicApplicationSelector
 This repo contains my dynamic application picker for using the Admin Service

 Currently this script is set to be in debug mode.
-Please modify line 37 to $False when place in a task sequence
+Please modify line 37 to $False when you place in a task sequence

 To replace the color scheme, please modify lines 33-34 with new HEX Values.